2007-2016 NHL DRAFTS

 At first, I started doing this just for fun to see what kind of results I would get 3-4 years down the line.
-I would watch as many draft eligible players as I could and then come up with my own Top-30 and send it to my brother by email.
-My results were a bit of a mixed bag early on because I really didn’t get to watch the players nearly as much as I should have but I was still able to determine with a pretty good ratio, the players who didn’t flag to me as players who would develop as many expected.
-Turns out, I was right more than I was wrong, so I kept going.
+I would watch as many draft eligible players as I could and then come up with my own Top-30 to see the outcome years later.
+My results were a bit of a mixed bag early on because I really didn’t get to watch the players nearly as much as I should.
+I was still able to determine with a pretty decent ratio, the players who didn’t flag to me as players who would develop as many expected.
+As it turns out, I was right more than I was wrong, so I kept going.

-I kept putting in more and more time, as much time as I could, all the while working a full-time job and a part-time job.
-I found that going beyond a Top-30 to a Top-50 tends to widen the scope tends and it becomes more challenging.
+I kept putting in more and more time, as much time as I could all the while working a full-time job.
+I found that going beyond a Top-30 to a Top-50 tends to widen the scope tends and it becomes more of a challenge.

 Expanding to a Top-100 was an even bigger challenge but it also turned out to be an even more enjoyable process than I anticipated.
-Having now just a full-time job with a long commute has given me the chance to see more players and make better evaluations.
+Having a long commute has given me the chance to see more players and make better evaluations.
 I still don’t get to see all of the draft eligible players that I’d like due to limited time constraints but I do tend to see a large majority of the top ranked players every year.

 There are just are too many variables for anyone to get everything right but I feel that I have a pretty good track record over the years.
 I’d like to think that I’ve gotten a lot more right than wrong but you can judge that for yourself.
 All I can only say that I have ZERO biases in terms of country of origin, junior team or ethnicity.
 I just don’t care about any of that to influence my judgement.
 It’s 100% about what these kids can do on the ice.
 I just call them as I see them.